Frequently Asked Questions people put to us as Psychologists

 Fees are negotiated individually with each client.

-We have a passion for what we do, are well-qualified in our field, have fourteen years clinical experience and together have accrued over a hundred and twenty years of extremely varied life experience.
+I have a passion for what Ie do, are well-qualified in our field, and have over twenty years’ clinical experience and sixty five+ years of life experience!

-- We offer flexible hours to suit our clients, our last appointment is usually scheduled for 5.30 p.m., often clients choose to come for appointments after work so as to cause the least disruption to their work schedules.
-We can also see clients on a Saturday morning.
+- I offer flexible hours to suit our clients, our last appointment is usually scheduled for 5.30 p.m., often clients choose to come for appointments after work so as to cause the least disruption to their work schedules.
+I can also see clients on a Saturday morning, either in Wynberg or Glencairn.

-- We charge medical aid rates to clients on medical aids and are happy to submit claims directly to the medical aids.
+- I charge medical aid rates to clients on medical aids and are happy to submit claims directly to the medical aids.
 Clients who choose to pay cash are offered a generous discount.
-We also offer special rates to students.
-These are negotiated on an individual basis.
+I also offer special rates to students.
+Fees are negotiated on an individual basis.